-If precertification is not obtained, no benefits will be payable under the plan for the prescription drug.
+If precertification is not obtained, no benefits will be payable under the plan for the prescription drug unless required by law.

 HEALTH BENEFITS

 Attention: Mental Health Disorders and Substance Abuse Benefits

 Benefit levels for most mental health disorders and substance abuse are not separately stated.
 Please refer to the appropriate subsections below that relate to the services or supplies you receive, such as Inpatient Hospital Benefits, Outpatient Hospital Benefits, etc.